 Swimming Pool.
-For men, abbreviated swim trunks are not to be worn.
-For women, no two-piece or French-cut bathing suits are permitted.
+For men, abbreviated or overly tight swim trunks are not to be worn.
+For women, bathing suits with a plunging neckline, are excessively high cut at the bottom, or are overly revealing in anyway are unacceptable on campus.
+Two-piece swimsuits are acceptable if they meet above criteria and are modest.
 For all, cover-ups must be worn to and from the swimming pool.